Fujita Lab

 STEPHANIE STEWART-HILL

 received her B.A. in Psychology with minors in Statistics and Spanish from the University at Buffalo, SUNY.
-She is a third-year PhD student in social psychology working with Drs.
+She is a fourth-year PhD student in social psychology working with Drs.
 Lisa Libby, Kentaro Fujita, and Steven Spencer.
-Generally, she is interested in self and identity, interpersonal goals, and social cognition.
-Specifically, she is focused on how people’s subjective perspectives impact their experiences of social power, and how this extends to interpersonal and intrapersonal processes.
+Generally, she is interested in personal narratives, self and identity, and social cognition.
+Specifically, she focuses on how personal identity, goals, and interpersonal dynamics impact the way people recall their own life events and share those events with others.